next-LI/datasette-live-permissions/README.md

 [![Tests](https://github.com/next-LI/datasette-live-permissions/workflows/Test/badge.svg)](https://github.com/next-LI/datasette-live-permissions/actions?query=workflow%3ATest)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/next-LI/datasette-live-permissions/blob/main/LICENSE)

-A Datasette plugin that allows you to dynamically set permissions for users, groups, data and plugins
+A Datasette plugin that allows you to dynamically set permissions for users, groups, data and plugins. __This is very much a work in progress, so expect breaking changes!__ This plugin integrates with the rest of the [datasette-live plugins][ds-live-topic].

 ## Installation